paoloironhack/dataptams2020/README.md

          For example: /Documents/git/dataptams2020 (paolo)

+## How to share your work with teaching staff and receive updates on labs and projects

-  5. You will work almost exclusively on your branch.
+  - *You will work almost exclusively on your branch*.
      When you want to push your results to the remote repository, after adding and commiting the relevant files, do

     	 $ git push origin branch_name (use your actual branch name)

-  6. You can update your branch, for example to view feedback given from the teachers by doing
+   - You can update your branch, for example to view feedback given from the teachers by doing
      (Always from your branch).

     	 $ git pull origin branch_name (use your actual branch name)

-  7. When new files and labs are posted you can receive them by doing, always from your branch,
+   - When new files and labs are posted you can receive them by doing, always from your branch,

     	 $ git pull origin master